Shorno/stock-management-backend/src/modules/brand/BRAND_API.md

 ## Features

 - ✅ **Automatic Slug Generation**: Slugs are automatically generated from names
-  - Example: "Consumer Electronics" → "consumer-electronics"
+  - Example: "Samsung Electronics" → "samsung-electronics"
 - ✅ **Validation**: Input validation using Zod
   - Name is required (1-100 characters)
-- ✅ **Search**: Full-text search on category names
+- ✅ **Search**: Full-text search on brand names
 - ✅ **Pagination**: Support for limit and offset parameters
-- ✅ **Cascade Delete**: Deleting a category will cascade to related products
+- ✅ **Cascade Delete**: Deleting a brand will cascade to related products
 - ✅ **Timestamps**: Automatic `createdAt` and `updatedAt` tracking

 ---